Website Accessibility Guidelines: What You Need to Know

 What is Website Accessibility

-Website accessibility(external link) refers to the inclusive practice of removing barriers that prevent interaction with, or access to websites, by people with disabilities.
+Website accessibility(external link) refers to the practice of removing barriers that prevent interaction with, or access to websites, by people with disabilities.
 When sites are correctly designed and developed, all users have equal access to information and functionality.

 Why is Website Accessibility Important